cran-task-views/OfficialStatistics/OfficialStatistics.md

     accessible as a data frame in the R environment.
 - `r pkg("cdlTools")` provides functions to download USDA National Agricultural Statistics Service (NASS) cropscape data for a specified state.
+- `r pkg("csodata")` provides functions to download data from Central Statistics Office (CSO) of Ireland.

 # <a id="specific"></a>Third Part: Related Methods